ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/CONTRIBUTING.md

   recipe_eyring21ipcc_3-7-modes.yml
   recipe_eyring21ipcc_3-8-synthesis_FigX.yml
   ```
-  - With the help of your partner from the ESMValTool technical development team, ensure that your code complies with the coding standards required by ESMValTool:
+  - With the help of your partner from the ESMValTool technical development team, ensure that your code complies with the coding standards required by ESMValTool.
   - Follow the same instructions to open an issue, then a pull request as for the ESMValCore case

 ## Merging of ESMValTool code after report is published

-- **Transfer of pull requests from the private ESMValTool-AR6 repository in the public ESMValTool repository**
+- **Transfer of pull requests from the private [ESMValTool-AR6](https://github.com/ESMValGroup/ESMValTool-AR6) repository in the public [ESMValTool](https://github.com/ESMValGroup/ESMValTool) repository**

   XXX